April 2026

 The Indian government has set a minimum import price (MIP) for some key pharmaceutical inputs to combat aggressive undercutting and dumping from Chinese manufacturers, which increases the demand for biosimilar monoclonal antibodies.

-Europe is experiencing substantial growth in the biosimilar monoclonal antibodies market, as biosimilars continue to be an important part of the European medical system, and it balances pharmaceutical investment by creating savings for payers, generating headroom for novelty, and increasing access to biologic therapy for patients, which drives the growth of the market.
+Europe is experiencing substantial growth in the biosimilar monoclonal antibodies market by 29% share, as biosimilars continue to be an important part of the European medical system, and it balances pharmaceutical investment by creating savings for payers, generating headroom for novelty, and increasing access to biologic therapy for patients, which drives the growth of the market.

 UK Market Trends